 Learn the Page Object Model (POM):

-POM separates your page logic from your test logic.
-Every page of the application gets its own Python class containing the elements and actions for that page.
-Your test files then use these page classes instead of directly interacting with the browser.
+POM separates page logic from test logic.
+Every page of the application gets its own Python class.
+Your test files use these page classes instead of directly interacting with the browser.

 What to learn:

-- How to use fixtures in Pytest to set up and tear down tests
+- How to use fixtures in Pytest for setup and teardown

 - How to run full test suites from the command line

-- How to generate HTML test reports using the pytest-html plugin
+- How to generate HTML reports using pytest-html

 What to learn: